• Skip to content

 Monsanto Drops Bombshell on Cancer Scientist

-June 23, 2017 by Jonathan Latham, PhD
+June 23, 2017 By Jonathan Latham, PhD

 Monsanto Co. and friends this week dropped a bombshell on opponents who are seeking to prove that the company’s beloved Roundup herbicide causes cancer.
 They accuse Roundup opponents, via a Reuters article, of concealing information as they all worked together assessing the herbicide glyphosate for the International Agency for Research on Cancer (IARC).